Midwest Permaculture’s Online

 Probably the better question is what CAN it be like?
-Online learning varies widely but from our experience, we believe we will be able to make this training so real that students and teachers alike will often forget they are online.
-Besides, the content of the course is so compelling that the technology will become a real gift rather then a limiting factor.
+Online learning varies widely out there but from our recent experience, and with the energy of our students, we have been able to make our courses feel like we are in a room together while also keeping the learning experience at a high level.
+Besides, the content of the course is so compelling that we have found that the online technology became a real gift rather than a limiting factor.

 If you have never done online learning before do not let the technology stop you.
 Our tech team will help all who would like assistance with getting everything set up and working before the training begins.
 We’ll even do a quick trail run for those who are interested.

 A laptop computer with a camera, microphone and speakers is all that is needed, and of course, a decent internet connection.
 If you have a slow internet this could become an unpleasant experience for you as we will be sharing a fair amount of content.
 Maybe there is a back-up location you can access with a stronger internet?